Sh4d1/dotfiles-1/README.md

 2. cd into the repo directory

-3. run `ansible-playbook dotfiles-install-localhost.yaml -e 'somevars=maybeneeded` to install
+3. run `ansible-playbook dotfiles-install-localhost.yaml -e 'somevars=maybeneeded'` to install

 It will also make sure dependencies are installed, etc.